 From the area immediately surrounding the Anndore House, it may not seem like you’re plugged into the best of Toronto’s nightlife.
 But with the gay village just south, Yorkville to the north, and many lively destinations to the west, you absolutely are!

-Yorkville is home to some pretty upscale cocktail bars like the elegant Alo Bar and The 180 with its magnificent 51st-floor view.
+Yorkville is home to some pretty upscale cocktail bars like the elegant Alo Bar.
 More casual options include The Oxley Public House (a Brit-style pub), the ultra-popular Hemingway’s and the solid standby The Pilot, where Saturday nights are jazz nights.

 The Gay Village